 If you’ve ever wondered how to create a business that runs without you, and a business you can one day sell, these sorts of systems are a big part of meeting these goals.

 Coming from experience, I know what you’re probably thinking right now…

 You’re going to sigh, and say to yourself that you’re busy enough just running your business, let alone adding more work just to document all the work that you do!

 I felt the same, but I have to tell you, I found the feeling of having to teach people the same thing over and over again more annoying!
 If I create a training video, I can show it to each new recruit we hire so the training process becomes more autonomous.

 One thing to also remember, you can teach your email manager how to do something, then you can ask them to create a training video or article to document how to do what they just learned how to do.
-That way you’re new email manager is not only handling email, they are creating systems in your business that you will be able to refer to for years to come as you hire new people.
+That way your new email manager is not only handling email, they are creating systems in your business that you will be able to refer to for years to come as you hire new people.

 Would You Like My Team To Handle Your Email?

 If you’re inspired to hire your own inbox manager, but unsure where to start, I have some exciting news.

 I’ve partnered with my current inbox management team to provide the same level of service I’ve used for the past 12 years, to deliver a brand new service: InboxDone.com.